Skip to Content

 What is the State Fossil of Tennessee?

 The official state fossil of Tennessee is the bivalve known as Pterotrigonia thoracica.
 It was designated in 1998.
-Bivalves are a class of mollusks, which comprises other species such as clams, oysters, mussels, or scallops.
+Bivalves are a class of mollusks comprising other species such as clams, oysters, mussels, or scallops.
 It inhabited the region around seventy million years ago.

 What is the State Gemstone of Tennessee?

-Occurring in many streams and rivers of Tennessee, the freshwater pearl was designated as the official state gemstone of the state in 1979.
-Coming in a variety of shapes and colors, the Tennessee freshwater pearls are most commonly found in the Tennessee River and its tributaries.
+In many streams and rivers of Tennessee, the freshwater pearl was designated as the official state gemstone in 1979.
+Coming in various shapes and colors, the Tennessee freshwater pearls are most commonly found in the Tennessee River and its tributaries.

 Does Tennessee Have a State Mineral?

 Agates were the official state rock of Tennessee from 1969 until 2009.
 In 2009, agates lost this title and were designated as the official state mineral.
-The official state rock title was given to the sedimentary rock, calcium carbonate.
+The official title of the state rock was given to the sedimentary rock, calcium carbonate.
 Agates are a cryptocrystalline version of quartz.

 Conclusion